Water for Emergencies & Survival

 A. It means it has the ability to inhibit the growth of bacteria without destroying the bacteria.
 For example a bacteriostatic cartridge will reduce bacterial colonization activity on the filter but will not eliminate it.

 Q. Is the NF-7 'Nano filter' (used in the Outback Plus system) bacteriostatic?

 A. Yes, it is bacteriostatic -- which means any bacteria captured by the filter does not have the ability to multiply.
 This is important because eliminating the bacterial growth reduces the 'work' that the filter must do to remove bacteria as water flows through it - prolonging the life of the filter.

 HISTORY, RELIABILITY - PROVEN THROUGH LONG TERM USE AND TESTING

 Q. How long has the Outback system been used to treat water of questionable quality?

-A. For over 20 years.
-The original Outback Systems were sold primarily to relief organization for use in countries outside the United States.
+A. For more than 20 years, the original Outback Systems were sold primarily to relief organization for use in countries outside the United States.
 These systems have been used by organizations throughout the world to provide drinking water using contaminated water sources.
 What is considered the 'domestic version' of the Outback was made available to the general public in 2001.